Meatloaf with oatmeal and lots of vegetable pureed together makes this heart healthy turkey meatloaf recipe a meat-lovers favorite!

 - ½ teaspoon ground black pepper

 - 3 teaspoons beef rub seasoning

 - 1 lb. bag string beans

 - Preheat the oven to 350 degrees F. Spray a 8.5 inch loaf pan with cooking spray.

-- In a food processor add the egg whites, onion, kale, carrots, garlic and ketchup.
+- In a food processor add the egg whites, onion, kale, carrots, 2 cloves of garlic and ketchup.
 Process until smooth.